majwyk/human-pose-series-classification/README.md

 ## Install

-Just download the code as a zip file and extract it.
+Just download the code as a zip file.

 ## Usage

 ### To train:

-- Place your dataset in the file `data`, split them as train/test data and place them in the subfolder `train` and `test`.
+- Place your dataset in the file `data`, split them into train/test data and place them in the subfolder `train` and `test`.

 - Run `main.py`, then the model will be saved in folder `checkpoints` as `model.pkl`.

 ### To test:

-- Place the pretrained model in folder `checkpoints` and name it as `model.pkl` (there is already placed one.)
+- Place the pretrained model in folder `checkpoints` and name it as `model.pkl`.

 - Open `main.py` and comment line 178